Heatblur-Simulations/f-4e-manual/src/systems/radar.md

-With selections of 900 and 2700, the switch is used to scale the Vc gap as displayed in F-4Es with the DVST installed, with the newer DSCG installed, the switch must remain in the 2700 position at all times for proper APQ-120 system performance and monitoring.
+With selections of 900 and 2700, the switch is used to scale the Vc gap as displayed in F-4Es with the DVST installed, with the newer DSCG installed, the switch must remain in the 2700 position at all times for to ensure correct reading on the display.

 ### Stab Switch